d-eniz/jupymd/README.md

 - [Jupytext](https://github.com/mwouts/jupytext)
   `pip install jupytext`

+## Getting started

+Simply execute the following command on a note you want Jupyter notebook capability on:
+> `JupyMD: Create Jupyter notebook from note`

+This will create an `.ipynb` file with the same file name as the current note on the file directory, and will transform your Python code blocks into interactive code blocks.
+Your note will now behave like a Jupyter notebook, and sync its contents automatically to the `.ipynb` file.
+You may choose to ignore the created `.ipynb` file completely, as its functionality will be mirrored in Obsidian.

 > [!NOTE]
 > JupyMD currently supports Python execution only.
 >
 > Future versions will expand language support, though this feature is not yet in active development.
 Your help is appreciated, feel free to open an issue or submit a pull request if you would like to contribute!

+JupyMD is an independent project and not affiliated with Project Jupyter or Obsidian.